jazwa/rackstack/README.md

 `python3 rbuild.py -b all -c micro`

 This will build all the parts defined in [rack/print](./rack/print), and put the STLs in [stl/micro](./stl/micro).
 You can also provide a `-dz {n}` parameter to adjust the height of the generated rack.
+Configuring other rack variables can be done in [config/rackframe.scad](./config/rackFrame.scad).

 For generating a specific part:

 `python3 rbuild.py -b yBar -c micro -t custom`

-`rbuild.py` also support an optional `--nightly` flag, which means the build script will use the `openscad-nightly` command, instead of `openscad`.
+`rbuild.py` also support an optional `--nightly` flag, which will run a nightly build of OpenSCAD.
+Please make sure the path to the nightly build is also configured in [rbuild.py](./rbuild.py).